jlima8900/architecture-of-impunity-docker/README.md

 ## ⚠️ Important Legal Notice

-**Please read [LEGAL.md](./LEGAL.md) before using this project.**
+**Please read [LEGAL.md](./LEGAL.md) before using or redistributing this project.**

+### Independent Research
+This is an **independent academic research project** with:
+- **No affiliation** with any political party, government, or media organization
+- **No funding** from any entity with interests in the subject matter
-This is an academic research compilation based exclusively on publicly available sources.
-All claims are attributed to official government records, court documents, international organization reports, and established news media.
+- All claims attributed to official records, court documents, and established media

+### Third-Party Distribution
+If you choose to host, redistribute, or republish this content:
+- **You assume full legal responsibility** for your publication decisions
+- You must independently verify information before republication
+- The original author(s) bear no responsibility for third-party use

+**See [LEGAL.md](./LEGAL.md) for complete terms.**

 ---